ruitaiS/capstone-1/README.md

 \sqrt{{\sum}_{u,i\in {D}_{val}} \frac{({r}{_u}{_i} - \hat{r}{_u}{_i})^2}{|{D}_{val}|}}
 ```

 where $`{D}_{val}`$ is our validation (eg. test) set.
-It is, as the name would suggest, the square root of the mean of the square of the error (or the difference between the predicted and actual values).
-For this reason, RMSE is also frequently called RMSD, or Root Mean Squared Difference.
+It is, as the name would suggest, the square root of the mean of the square of the error.
+Error is commonly defined as the difference between the predicted vs. actual values - for this reason RMSE is also frequently called RMSD, or Root Mean Squared Difference.
 In code this relationship is much clearer:

 ```
 calculate_rmse <- function(predicted_ratings, actual_ratings) {